 The Center in Political Economy offers Ph.D. students in Economics and Political Science the opportunity to pursue a field concentration as well as dissertation research in Political Economy.
 The Center also offers an interdisciplinary M.A. degree in Political Economy and Public Policy.

-The Center for New Institutional Social Sciences originated with the work of Douglass C. North, Nobel Prize Laureate in Economics in 1993.
+The Center for New Institutional Social Sciences originated with the work of Douglass C. North, Nobel Memorial Prize Laureate in Economic Sciences in 1993.
 Central to Professor North’s work is applying economics more effectively in enhancing the growth and development of individual nations.
 The center started operations in 2001 and established its base programs by 2004.
 The center is focusing its efforts on two main goals:

 - Promoting new institutional designs to help foster the political stability and economic growth of developing and transition economies.